Viktor Mehandzhiyski, Instructor at 365 Data Science

 Classic Viktor humor!
 Seriously, though, can you tell us more about the courses you teach at 365 Data Science?

-Well, I teach a course on the Fundamentals of Probability for Data Science which is part of the 365 Data Science Program.
+Well, I teach a course on the Probability course which is part of the 365 Data Science Program.
 There’s a very fine line between Probability and Statistics, so I try to show as much of the non-spreadsheet types of probability as I can.
 Of course, I avoid going too deep into the pure mathematics side of things, where proof-writing and calculus get involved.
 That is because this is a “fundamentals” course and for many of our students this is their first grasp of such topics.
 So, assuming they have the necessary mathematics background is unreasonable.

 Sounds like an interesting and, at the same time, challenging course to teach.
 That makes us super curious to find out - what's the project you're working on right now?